nndeto/study-group/marie-interview.md

 ## Package Managers`

 - Understanding the basics of npm, the primary javascript package management solution <br>
-      -NPM - stands for Node Package Manger - its a tool used for mannaging (installing and running) packages
+      - NPM - stands for Node Package Manger - its a tool used for mannaging (installing and running) packages<br>
+      - Free to use
+      - Has command line functionality
+      - Is used in tandem with Nodejs (runtime environment that allows JS to be run outside the browser)
 - Understanding `package.json`, `npm install`, and how to run scripts `npm run`

 ## CSS